-A panel of three leading banking analysts from top research and brokerage firms share their insights and views on macro-economic trends specific to financial institutions during Bank Director’s Acquire or Be Acquired conference in January.
-Moderated by Gary R. Bronstein, partner with law firm Kilpatrick Townsend & Stockton LLP, the panel discusses the impact that a slow economy and increased regulatory pressures are having on bank stocks.
+A panel of three leading banking analysts from top research and brokerage firms share their insights and views on trends specific to financial institutions during Bank Director’s 2014 Acquire or Be Acquired conference in January.
+Moderated by Gary R. Bronstein, partner with law firm Kilpatrick Townsend & Stockton LLP, the panel discusses what bank investors consider key in terms of building a strong and profitable business.

 About The Speakers